Navratnas of Akbar

 1. He acted as an advisor to Akbar.

-2. He used to give Akbar advice on religious matters.
+2. He used to advise Akbar on religious matters.

-1. He was the son of Bairam Khan and Akbar's trusted guardian and mentor.
+1. He was the son of Bairam Khan, Akbar's trusted guardian and mentor.

 2. Known for his Urdu couplets and his books on astrology.

-3. He translated Babar's memoirs, Baburnama from Chagatai language to Persian language.
+3. He translated Babar's memoirs, Baburnama from the Chagatai language to the Persian language.

-4. He he wrote two books on astrology- Khetakautukam and Dwatrimshadyogavali.
+4. He wrote two books on astrology- Khetakautukam and Dwatrimshadyogavali.

-Akbar was great reformist.
+Akbar was a great reformist.
 He brought peace and treat his subjects fairly.
-He opposed the discrimination between Hindus and Muslims and hold military positions along with religious tolerance.
-His tolerance and generosity was also contributed by his nine gems (Navaratnas) whose suggestions open his realm of thinking.
+He opposed the discrimination between Hindus and Muslims and held military positions along with religious tolerance.
+His tolerance and generosity were also contributed by his nine gems (Navaratnas) whose suggestions open his realm of thinking.